RxMobile-Dummy/iOS-SentimentAnalysis/README.md

   - We have used [Hacker News API](https://github.com/HackerNews/API) for display list of hacker news.

+- Comment News Screen

+  - We have displayed news commnet with SentimentAnalysis Count using NaturalLanguage's NLTagger FrameWork.

 # App UI

 This app only works on iOS 13.0+